janosrusiczki/rusiczki.net/_posts/2018-01-25-use-travis-to-build-and-deploy-your-jekyll-site-via-ssh.markdown

 Continuous integration of a Jekyll site with Travis is [documented](https://jekyllrb.com/docs/continuous-integration/travis-ci/) on the official site so I will only describe what I changed.

-I decided to run html-proofer via rake instead of a stand alone command as described in the article above so I could add configuration more easily.
+I decided to run html-proofer through rake instead of a stand alone command as described in the article above so I could add configuration more easily.
 My *Rakefile* looks like this:

     require 'html-proofer'
     task :test do